2010–11 Calgary Flames season: January–April

-Jay Bouwmeester, the NHL's active "ironman" leader, broke Karlis Skrastins' league record for consecutive games played by a defenceman when he appeared in his 496th consecutive game on March 15 against the Phoenix Coyotes.
+Jay Bouwmeester, the NHL's active "ironman" leader, broke Karlis Skrastins' league record for consecutive games played by a defenceman when he appeared in his 496th consecutive game on March 15 against the Phoenix Coyotes, where the Flames lost 4–3.
 Bouwmeester last missed a game in the 2003–04 season when he suffered a broken foot.
 He remained 400 games behind Garry Unger's overall record of 914 consecutive games played.

 A period of struggle through the middle part of March saw the Flames drop back out of a playoff spot.
 A 5–4 shootout victory over the Oilers on March 26 represented only their second win in eight games.
-While they ended that night just one point behind the defending Stanley Cup champion and eighth place Blackhawks, Chicago had played three fewer games at that point.
+While they ended that night at ninth in the west, just one point behind the defending Stanley Cup champion and eighth place Blackhawks, Chicago had played three fewer games at that point.
 A controversial loss to the Ducks on March 30 left Calgary three points behind Chicago with four games to play.
 The Flames had an apparent tying goal disallowed after Anaheim's Ryan Getzlaf appeared to pull the puck out of the net in a game the Ducks went on to win 4–2.

 The Flames gained a boost when it was announced that injured forward Daymond Langkow had been cleared to return to action on April 1 against the Blues.
 It was Langkow's first game in over a year after suffering cracked vertebrae in his neck late in the 2009–10 season.
 Langkow recorded an assist in that game, a 3–2 victory.
 Iginla was involved in all three goals for Calgary; his second goal of the night, and game winner, was the 1,000th point of his NHL career.
+The Flames were eliminated from contention on April 6, finishing tenth in the West after the Blackhawks defeated the Blues 4–3 and the Anaheim Ducks defeated the Sharks 6–2 the same day.